nessan/utilities/docs/pages/index.md

 `FetchContent` will automatically ensure the build system knows where to find the downloaded header files and any needed compiler flags.

 > [!NOTE]
-> That URL downloads the library's current version --- whatever is in the `main` branch when you do the download.
+> That URL downloads the library's current version—whatever is in the main branch when you run the download.
 > That content may change from time to time.
 > Use a URL like `https://github.com/nessan/utilities/releases/download/2.0.0/utilities.zip` to get a fixed library version.